dominikj111/JigsawFlow/implementation-examples.md

 ### Component Architecture

 **Self-Contained Application Bits:**
-Each component functions as a complete module including:
+Each component functions as a complete element including:

 - View logic and rendering
 - Service layer and business logic